Use resource locks to protect resources

 BlockDeletionand select a Lock type of Delete.
 Select OK.

-Go back to Overview, and to view the resource, select msftlearn-vnet1.
+Go back to Overview and select msftlearn-vnet1.

 In the left menu, in the Settings section, select Locks.
 The msftlearn-vnet1 has a lock that is inherited from the resource group.